re-motion/Infrastructure-Analyzers.BaseCalls/Infrastructure-Analyzers.BaseCalls.Tests/RequiredTests.md

 * loops with Basecall &rarr; ❌ (don't forget different loop types)
 * basecall in anonymous methods &rarr; ❌
 * basecall in local function &rarr; ❌
+* basecall in method which does not override &rarr; ❌

 ### Extra case (very unlikely to happen):
 * overwritten virtual method with basecall in a switch expression &rarr; either an error overall OR given a basecall in one branch, all branches must feature a basecall